Yakima, Washington: Media

 The Yakima Herald-Republic is the primary daily newspaper in the area.

 According to Arbitron, the Yakima metropolitan area is the 197th largest radio market in the US, serving 196,500 people.

 Yakima is part of the U.S.'s 114th largest television viewing market, which includes viewers in Pasco, Richland and Kennewick.

 Transportation

 Roads and highways

 Interstate 82 is the main freeway through the Yakima Valley, connecting the region to Ellensburg and the Tri-Cities, with onward connections to Seattle and Oregon.
 U.S. Route 12 crosses northern Yakima, joining I-82 and U.S. Route 97 along the east side of the city.
 State Route 24 terminates in Yakima and is the primary means of reaching Moxee City and agricultural areas to the east.
 State Route 821 terminates in northern Yakima and traverses the Yakima River canyon, providing an alternate route to Ellensburg that bypasses the I-82 summit at Manastash Ridge.

-Public transport
+Public transit

 City-owned Yakima Transit serves Yakima, Selah, West Valley and Terrace Heights, as well as several daily trips to Ellensburg.
 There are also free intercity bus systems between adjacent Union Gap and nearby Toppenish, Wapato, White Swan, and Ellensburg.